Replace Lead Service Pipes to Reduce Your Risk of Lead Exposure

 Requests for lead service pipe replacement must be made by the property owner.
 DC Water strongly encourages tenants of single and multi-family residences to request that the property owner call Customer Service at (202) 354-3600 or email firstname.lastname@example.org to take advantage of the opportunity for lead service pipe replacement.

-Customers that have had the public space service pipe replaced with copper, but still have a private side lead service pipe should contact a licensed plumber for private side replacement.
-Replacement of the private side of the service pipe is the responsibility of the property owner.
+Customers that have had the public space service pipe replaced with copper, but still have a private side lead service pipe are eligible for a discounted replacement through our assistance program.

 - The individual requesting the replacement must be the property owner.

-- Street location is not planned or scheduled for a capital improvement project that would include future lead service replacement work.
+- Street location is not planned or scheduled for a capital improvement project in the next two years that would include future lead service replacement work.
 If a project is planned, customers will be eligible for lead service pipe replacement during the upcoming capital improvement work.

 - Street location is not included in the District Department of Transportation's (DDOT) Asset Management List.
 Streets on this list are suspended and ineligible for any type of construction project - including a lead service pipe replacement - for a five year moratorium period.
 A lead service replacement may be reconsidered when the moratorium expires.